7200 Bancroft Avenue, Bldg B, Suite 133

 - Crisis services are available to members 24/7

 Referrals are coordinated through ACCESS in Alameda County.

 - Adults ages 18 to 62 who have been diagnosed with a serious mental illness and co-occurring diagnosis of substance use

 Our staff meets with members at every stage of change that an individual is facing.
 By using specific methods to help them reach their own personal goals we are able to engage with members and build strong, trusting relationships.

-- Stages of Change uses specific approaches that have been found to be effective for an individual's specific stage of readiness to change.
+- Stages of Change uses specific approaches that have been found to be effective for an individual's specific stage of readiness

 - Motivational Interviewing is designed to engage and motivate clients who have not yet found traditional interventions helpful.

 - Harm Reduction is a set of strategies that helps clients reduce the harm done to themselves and their communities by their choices.